We know that international students have additional processes to go through during the application process. How can we help?

 Question 10.
 Brother Ronald Gallagher, President, 925.631.4203

-How can I waive the TOEFL or IELTS requirement? [back to top]
+How can I waive the TOEFL, IELTS, or PTE (New!
+Pearson Test for English) requirement? [back to top]

-Either exam may be waived if the student has met one of these conditions: 1) completed 4 consecutive years of study at a US high school; 2) completed a minimum 60 transferable credit hours at a US university or college; 3) completed an educational program in a country where the medium of instruction is English; 4) completed an approved ESL program; or 5) scored 500 or above on the SAT 1 Critical Reading exam, or 22 or above on the ACT English exam.
+The requirement may be waived if the student has met one of these conditions: 1) completed four consecutive years of study at a U.S. high school; 2) completed a minimum 60 transferable credit hours at a U.S. university or college; 3) completed an educational program in a country where the medium of instruction is English; 4) completed an approved ESL program; or 5) scored 500 or above on the SAT 1 Critical Reading exam, or 22 or above on the ACT English exam.
 The TOEFL school code for Saint Mary’s College is 4675.

 Do I need health insurance? [back to top]

-Due to the extremely high cost of health care in the United States, health insurance is mandatory for all international students and unless a waiver of enrollment is completed, students will automatically be enrolled in the College's insurance plan.
+Health insurance is mandatory for all international students, and unless a waiver of enrollment is completed, students will automatically be enrolled in the College's insurance plan.
 The program is designed to provide minor as well as major medical services in the event of illness or accident.
-Completion of an insurance enrollment/waiver form is required every year.
-For more information, go to www.chickering.com.
-Policy No. 812850.
-If you have your own comparable insurance and fail to waive the insurance online, you will be charged.
+For more information, visit the CIP's health insurance website.